-Contact visitation takes place from 11:30 a.m. until 3:30 p.m. every Sunday in the lobby of each building with visits for physically challenged visitors now available in all buildings with the addition of wheelchair ramps to all of the dormitory buildings.
+Contact visitation takes place from 11:00 a.m. until 1:00 p.m. and 1:30 p.m. to 3:30 p.m. every Saturday and Sunday in the lobby of 59 Building with visits for physically challenged visitors now available in all buildings with the addition of wheelchair ramps to all of the dormitory buildings.
+There are vending machines in each visiting area.
+Procedures exist for special visits when visitors travel over 300 miles.